-They started down the sand.
-They reached the lake quicker than they thought, for the horizon was very close.
+They started across the sand, now, making toward the shadow of the ruined transit ribbon.
+They reached it quicker than they thought, for the horizon was very close.
 The double shadows, one a bit lighter than the other, lay like two inked brush strokes over the page of the desert.
-'But how come we're in our own bodies?' the Duchess asked, as they reached the shadow of the first building.
-'Shouldn't we be inhabiting the forms of ...'
+"But how come we're in our own bodies," the Duchess asked, as they reached the shadow of the first pylon.
+"Shouldn't we be inhabiting the forms of . . ."
 Suddenly there was a sound, the shadow moved.
 Jon looked up at the ribbon above them and cried out.
-As the metal tore away, they jumped back, and a moment later a length of curtain-wall splashed into the sand where they had stood.
-They were still for a handful of breathes.
-'You're damn right he's there,' Jon said.
-'Come on.'
+As the metal tore away, they jumped back, and a moment later a length of the ribbon splashed down into the sand, where they had stood.
+They were still for a handful of breaths "You're darn right he's there," Jon said.
+"Come on."
 They started again.
-Petra shook white grains from her notebook cover and they walked.
-A road seeped from under the desert, now, and began to rise towards Telphar.
-They mounted it and followed it towards the looming city.
+Petra shook white grains from her notebook cover and they moved along the loose sand.
+A road seeped from under the desert, now, and began to rise toward Telphar.
+They mounted it and followed it toward the looming city.
 Before them the towers were dark streaks on the rich blue sky.
-'You know, Petra's question is a good one,' Arkor said a few minutes later.

-'Yeah,' said Jon.
-'I've been thinking about it too.
-We seem to be in our own bodies, only they're different.
+"You know, Petra's question is a good one," Arkor said few minutes later.
+"Yeah," said Jon.
+"I've been thinking about it too.
+We 135 CAPTIVES OF THE FLAME seem to be in our own bodies, only they're different.
 Different as our bodies were at the most important moments of our lives.
-Maybe, somehow, we've come to a planet in some corner of the universe, where three beings almost identical to us, only different in that way, are doing, for some reason we'll never know, almost exactly what we're doing now.'
-'It's possible,' Arkor said.
-'With all the myriad possibilities of worlds, it's conceivable that one might be like that, or like this.'
-'Even to the point of talking about talking about it?' asked Petra.
+Maybe, somehow, we've come to a planet in some corner of the universe, where three beings almost identical to us, only different in that way, are doing, for some reason we'll never know, almost exactly what we're doing now."
+"It's possible," Arkor said.
+"With all the myriad possibilities of worlds, it's conceivable that one might be like that, or like this."
+"Even to the point of talking about talking about it?" asked Petra.
 She answered herself.
-'Yes, I guess it could.
-But saying all this for reasons we don't understand, and saying, "Saying all this for reasons we don't understand ..."'
-She shuddered.
-'It's not supposed to be that way.
-It gives me the creeps.'
+"Yes, I guess it could.
+But saying all this for reasons we don't understand, and saying, 'Saying all this for reasons we don't understand . . / " She shuttered.
+"It's not supposed to be that way.
+It gives me the creeps."
 There was another sound, and they froze.
-It was the low, sound of some structure tumbling, but they could see nothing.
+It was the low sound of some structure tumbling, but they couldn't see anything.
 Another fifty feet, when the road had risen ten feet off the ground and the first tower was beside them, they heard a cracking noise again.
 The road swayed beneath them.
-'Watch!'
-Arkor cried.
+"Uh-oh," Arkor said.
 Then the road fell.
-They screamed out, they scrambled; there was cracked concrete around them.
-They had fallen.
+They cried out, they scrambled; suddenly there was cracked concrete around them, and they had fallen.
 Above them was a jagged width of blue sky between the remaining edges of the road.
-'My foot's caught!'
-Petra cried.
+"My foot's caught," Petra cried out.